danielegiardiello/Prediction_performance_survival/01_predsurv_base_02.md

 We develop the risk prediction model in the development data considering the first 5-year follow-up to minimize the violation of proportional hazard including size, node and grade.
-The second model also includes the progesterone level modeled using a 3-knot restricted cubic spline.
 We also administratively censored the validation data at 5 years.

 ``` r
 # Libraries needed